The Role of Smart Grid, IoT, and Big Data in Renewable Energy

 However, while renewable energy sources have the capacity to meet the market demand and supply inexhaustible energy, the inconsistency of those complicates infrastructure operations and challenges both utility companies and consumers.
-Thus, can generate surplus energy during the summer months, followed by low-performing fall and winter seasons.
+Thus, California wind and power plants can generate surplus energy during the summer months, followed by low-performing fall and winter seasons.
 To stabilize the supply of green energy and make renewables a reliable and future-proof resource, the energy industry embraces the smart grid technology.

 What is Smart Grid and How it Benefits the Renewables